ryan3635/Keys-Helper/README.md

 Keys Helper is a simple app that can be used for learning keyboard and piano, or even as a reference tool for the more experienced!

-*Keys Helper is available for download on Google Play Store*

 ## Compatibility

 Keys Helper is an Android application - so it will only work on Android devices.
 It requires a large amount of screen space in order to show the full keyboard - this means that older smartphones with smaller resolutions may unfortunately run into problems (such as the full keyboard not showing on-screen).